 I heard it was one of the most excruciating pains known to mankind.
 Turns out they were right.

 Two Mondays ago, I completed a multi-hour workout that included running, rowing and lifting.
 A stupid act at my age.
 Afterwards, I felt I had pulled a muscle in my lower back.
-Piper, my ever loving bride, reminded me that I needed to be careful not to overdo it because I always regretted it soon afterwards.
+My wife at the time reminded me that I needed to be careful not to overdo it because I always regretted it soon afterwards.
 I mumbled something in reply about being spry and went on with my day.
 That night as we drove from a friend’s home, that pulled muscle more intensely cramped up.
-The pain quickly surpassed that of a cramping muscle as I rocked to and fro, heaving cilantro salad into a plastic bag from the passenger’s seat of the loser-cruiser/mini-van as Piper asked me repeatedly if I needed to go to the emergency room.
+The pain quickly surpassed that of a cramping muscle as I rocked to and fro, heaving cilantro salad into a plastic bag from the passenger’s seat of the loser-cruiser/mini-van as she asked me repeatedly if I needed to go to the emergency room.
 (She also instructed me to stop holding my breath in what might have been some type of labor coaching payback.)

 I took a pain pill I had left over from a previous medical encounter (bro-in-law approved).
 Funny how you comparatively question your pain threshold in such moments.
 I remembered asking, ‘I wonder how Chuck Norris would react to a kidney stone?’ which soon drifted to, ‘I wonder if this hurts more than a Chuck Norris roundhouse directly to the kidney?’ . . . a sure signs the pain pill was doing something.
 I wafted off to the land of semi-sleep.